SDU-Chain/PRIDE-NIZK-Experiments/Experiments/readme.md

 	chmod +x ./*.py

 ## Step 1: Prepare accounts
-  The sealer account is already created with address b3270be37a758e67a67fc6f2b62247cc58e0e61f.
-The corresponding private key is placed at ./gethdata/keystore as well as ./gethaccount/sealer/keystore.
+  The sealer account is already created.
+The address is placed at `./config/address`.
+The corresponding private key is placed at `./gethdata/keystore/` as well as `./gethaccount/sealer/keystore/`.

+  However car accounts are not pre-created.
 Execute the following command to create 1000 car accounts.

 	echo 1000 | ./make_accounts.sh